songningqiang/CosmoLED/README.md

 Any use of the IsotropicLight code should also cite "M. Ajello et al., “Cosmic X-ray background and Earth albedo Spectra with Swift/BAT,” Astrophys.
 J. 689, 666 (2008), [arXiv:0808.3377](https://arxiv.org/abs/0808.3377) [astro-ph]." as the source of the collected X-ray and gamma ray background data provided by Marco Ajello.

-Additionally, use of the IsotropicLight code should cite the PPPC4DMID paper: [arxiv:1812.4515](https://arxiv.org/abs/1012.4515) for use of the seconary particle spectra.
+Additionally, use of the IsotropicLight code should cite the PPPC4DMID paper: [arxiv:1812.4515](https://arxiv.org/abs/1012.4515) for use of the secondary particle spectra.